avinashok/TextCategorization/README.rst

 Python 3.7.3(latest version) is used to develop the code.

-For development purposes, I have created a sample [dataset](https://github.com/avinashok/TextCategorization/blob/master/Data/CustomerInteractionData.csv) with text content being the agent-customer initeraction comments.
-I suggest you to go through ['Notebooks/TextCategorizationApproaches.ipynb'](https://github.com/avinashok/TextCategorization/blob/master/Notebooks/TextCategorizationApproaches.ipynb) for a deeper understanding about the Exploratory Data Analysis(EDA) performed on the data.
-You can also use [nbviewer](https://nbviewer.jupyter.org/) for viewing the JupyterNotebook.
+For development purposes, I have created a sample `dataset <https://github.com/avinashok/TextCategorization/blob/master/Data/CustomerInteractionData.csv>`_ with text content being the agent-customer initeraction comments.
+I suggest you to go through `'Notebooks/TextCategorizationApproaches.ipynb' <https://github.com/avinashok/TextCategorization/blob/master/Notebooks/TextCategorizationApproaches.ipynb>`_ for a deeper understanding about the Exploratory Data Analysis(EDA) performed on the data.
+You can also use `'nbviewer' <https://nbviewer.jupyter.org/>`_ for viewing the JupyterNotebook.

 Alternatively, for a quick Demo, use the command: